airctic/icevision/docs/HOW-TO.md

 ## How to install mantisshrimp?
-To install the Mantisshrimp package as well as all its dependencies, choose one of the 2 options:
+To install the IceVision package as well as all its dependencies, choose one of the 2 options:

 Installing the Mantishrimp lastest version